Amar Mullick

 Amar Mullick (May 1899 – August 1972) was an Indian actor and director.

 Career

 Mullick was born in 1899 in Kolkata, British India.
-Although he was a civil engineer by profession but passionate in films.
+Although he was a civil engineer by profession, he was passionate about films.
 He joined New Theatres group in 1932 and worked with Premankur Atorthy.
 He acted in several Bengali and Hindi films usually playing side roles.
 Mullick created his own Amar Mullick Productions and became popular as director.
 He married actress Bharati Devi.